-- 9. To be Head of Paid Service under Section 4 of the Local Government and Housing Act 1989. - 10.
-In the event of extreme inclement weather; or insufficient business to warrant calling a meeting or other unforeseen circumstance to cancel or postpone a meeting of the Council, a committee, sub-committee etc. or, where business dictates that a meeting, not already set out in the timetable, be required to be held, that meeting be called, in consultation with the relevant Chairman. - 11.
-To establish and maintain an accountability framework to implement devolved management arrangements. - 12.
-To determine and publicise a description of the overall structure of the Council showing the management structure and deployment of officers. - 13.
-To add entries to the Capital Programme provided that they are fully externally funded in consultation with the Leader of the Council and the Chief Finance Officer. - 14.
-To be the Returning Officer for local Government elections. - 15.
-To appoint appropriate Statutory Officers. - 16.
-To be the Electoral Registration Officer. - 17.
-In the absence of the Chief Executive the delegated powers in 1-13 above may be exercised by a designated deputy. - 18.
-To be the Company Director of WLDC Trading Ltd and its Sure Staff subsidiaries (Sure Staff Lincs Ltd and WLDC Staffing Services Ltd)
+- 9. In the event of extreme inclement weather; or insufficient business to warrant calling a meeting or other unforeseen circumstance to cancel or postpone a meeting of the Council, a committee, sub-committee etc. or, where business dictates that a meeting, not already set out in the timetable, be required to be held, that meeting be called, in consultation with the relevant Chairman. - 10.
+To establish and maintain an accountability framework to implement devolved management arrangements. - 11.
+To determine and publicise a description of the overall structure of the Council showing the management structure and deployment of officers. - 12.
+To add entries to the Capital Programme provided that they are fully externally funded in consultation with the Leader of the Council and the Chief Finance Officer. - 13.
+In the absence of the Head of Paid Service the delegated powers in 1-12 above may be exercised by a designated deputy. - 14.
+To call concurrent meetings of the policy committees when it is considered prudent and efficient to do so in accordance with the agreed protocol.

-Director of Resources (Chief Finance Officer)
+Executive Director of Resources (Chief Finance Officer)

-- To exercise the proper administration of the Council's financial affairs under section 151 of the Local Government Act 1972 and section 114 of the Local Government Finance Act 1988. - 2.
-To report on apparent unlawful expenditure, unlawful action causing loss or deficiency, or unlawful items of account in accordance with section 114 of the Local Government Finance Act 1988. - 3.
+- To exercise the proper administration of the Council's financial affairs under section 151 of the Local Government Act 1972 and section 114 of the Local Government Finance Act 1988. - To report on apparent unlawful expenditure, unlawful action causing loss or deficiency, or unlawful items of account in accordance with section 114 of the Local Government Finance Act 1988. - 3.
 To negotiate with the Council's external auditor on the level and type of audit resources required to carry out the statutory and management audit requirements of the Council. - 4.
-To write off debt up to £1,500. - 5.
+To write off debt up to £2,500. - 5.
 To operate the Council's bank accounts including confirmation of alterations to authorised signatory lists of agents. - 6.
 To sign all necessary claim forms and certificates in respect of any grants or other funds payable to the Council under any statutory or other powers. - 7.
-To maintain adequate insurance cover on behalf of the Council and to negotiate the settlement of any claims arising either with the Council's insurers or their appointed agents (Limits on delegation: On the advice of the Chief Executive/ Directors of the risks involved). - 8.
-To approve claims on the Council's internal insurance fund. - To exercise the Council's statutory borrowing powers to finance capital and revenue expenditure pending the receipt of income and the lawful investment of surplus cash and external funds - To make and account for appropriate deductions from pay and to make appropriate employer contributions in respect of income tax, national insurance and the superannuation fund. - 11.
+To maintain adequate insurance cover on behalf of the Council and to negotiate the settlement of any claims arising either with the Council's insurers or their appointed agents. / - 8.
+To approve claims on the Council's internal insurance fund. - To exercise the Council's statutory borrowing powers to finance capital and revenue expenditure pending the receipt of income and the lawful investment of surplus cash and external funds - 10.
+To make and account for appropriate deductions from pay and to make appropriate employer contributions in respect of income tax, national insurance and the superannuation fund. - 11.
 To increase long service awards, retirement gifts and death in service awards in line with the current retail price index from 1 April each year. - 12.
 To approve new street names and numbering in respect of new development submitted by: - Parish Councils - Private developers, following approval by the local parish council concerned and Ward Councillors. - 13.
 To write down sundry debts for cases subject to bankruptcy, liquidation or administration order proceedings - 14.
 To administer all matters relating to Council Tax and Benefits.